 To add/edit alerts (alarms) for this slot, click the "View Alerts" button.

-These parameters where explained earlier in this article.
+These parameters were explained earlier in this article.
 Please refer to the tables labeled "Slot Scaling & Units Parameters" and "Slot Modbus Parameters" for more information.

 "Slot Type" is the datatype for this slot.
 It is used by the Modbus Client to know how many words to read and how to organize the bytes, and by the Whisker.io® web portal to determine how Scaling & Units should be configured to properly display the value.